kanennn/woodwyynn/_posts/2024-09-01-creative-rut.md

 -   🍠 find a friend: something I've noticed in the search for meaning, is that having a buddy to share art with back and forth helps, whether you're making videos, writing novels, drawing comics, or idk building rockets

+-   🫴 habits are great. when you're struggling to find a reason to make art, sometimes just having a routine where at xyz time you make something (make it specific too) can get you past the "why bother". getting started may still be hard, so try creating a specific neat concept or brand for your habit. even better, pair this with your friend(s), and have some mutual expectations to get you going. i.e. having a group chat to draw a new type of flower every day, or to make 1 minute short films every week.

 -   🍨 touch grass: seriously, often i notice i have been thinking too much or spending too much time on the internet. stay grounded in reality, not a head-space or the internet. look for real people to connect with. real life happens in real life

 -   💒 people don't always have to be listening